A direct approach to tree-guided feature aggregation for high-dimensional regression: Simulation studies

 In each scenario, we select the penalty parameter on a validation set with the same sample size $n$ as the training set.
 The prediction error is then evaluated on an independent test set with size $10n$.
-The procedure is repeated 200 times, and the following figures summarize the performances.
+The procedure is repeated 200 times, and Figure \ref{fig:two-by-three} summarizes the performances.
 The results indicate a general advantage in prediction, especially under high-dimensional settings.
 Scenario 3 further validates the proposed method for classification.

 Our advantage in group selection consistency, although not shown theoretically, can be heuristically explained.
 The rare feature selection method, as a LASSO-type method, does variable selection on the synthetic predictors created by summations over the real predictors under each latent node.
-The status of each node is decided "independently" from the corresponding synthetic predictor.
-Therefore, for a specific group to be precisely aggregated, all the ancestors of the group latent node have to be simultaneously shrunk to 0, which is generally hard considering the number of nodes.
-In contrast, our method only requires that the group standard deviation of the corresponding latent node be shrunk to 0.
-The differences, reflected by a much simpler and smoother solution path, are visualized in the following figures.
-Figure \ref{fig.exp4} plots the solution paths of our method and RARE, under the full tree $\mathcal T_0$ in Experiment 1.
+The status of each node is decided individually from the corresponding synthetic predictor.
+Therefore, for a specific group to be precisely aggregated, all the ancestors of the group latent node have to be simultaneously shrunk to zero, which is generally hard considering the number of nodes.
+In contrast, our method only requires that the group standard deviation of the corresponding latent node be shrunk to zero.
+The differences are reflected by a much simpler and smoother solution path (Section \ref{appendix.solution.path}, Supplementary Materials).

 In addition, LASSO is well known to be largely affected by the magnitude of predictors in the design matrix, but RARE is not able to standardize before the variable selection step (otherwise, the aggregation is improper).
-Thus, it tends to over-penalize the predictors with smaller magnitude.
-There arises an unfair selection problem between synthetic predictors that are made up of more siblings and fewer siblings within the tree, and it gets more severe when the tree is highly imbalanced.
-This property also contributes to the less satisfactory grouping accuracy of RARE and is further illustrated in the real data analysis.
+Thus, RARE tends to over-penalize the predictors with smaller magnitude.
+Therein arises an unfair selection problem between synthetic predictors that are made up of more siblings and fewer siblings within the tree, and it gets more severe when the tree is highly imbalanced.
+This property also contributes to the less satisfactory grouping accuracy of RARE and is illustrated in the real data analyses.